mikex86/scicore/thesis/thesis.md

 While neural networks in their raw form of sufficient complexity are considered universal function approximators, architectures with intent to speed up the learning process in light of the task-specific problem structure are introduced.
 The concept of a recurrent neural network will be introduced as an example of such an architecture, as a way to handle sequential data, while also focusing on their shortcomings.
 The concept of a transformer will be introduced as a way to overcome the shortcomings of recurrent neural networks.
-Lastly, we will introduce the concept of language models, which are a special case of transformers, as well the concept of a chatbot, which is a special case of language models.
+Lastly, we will introduce the concept of language models, as well the concept of a chatbot, which is a special case of language models.

 <div style="page-break-after: always;"></div>